There is no such thing as work-life balance. Everything worth fighting for unbalances your life. — Alain de Botton

 Planning outfits/gathering outfit ideas — I pin outfit inspiration throughout the week on Pinterest and save any images I see from Instagram to my personal collections.
 That way, when I’m out shopping, I can get some ideas for my next look.

-Taking outfit photos– I tend to take outfit photos on Sundays before or after church.
+Taking outfit photos — I tend to take outfit photos on Sundays before or after church.
 Depending on the weather, I move my “photoshoots” to Saturdays if I know it’s going to rain.
-Sidenote, I used quotations as I shoot only with my iPhone camera.
-Until I can afford a nice camera, “do what I can with what I have” is my motto!

-Taking flatlay images – I shoot a ton of flatlay images for Instagram (and sometimes blog) content to use throughout the week.
-I gather everything I need and go off of a list of what I think the image should look like.
+Taking flat lay photos — For flat lay images for Instagram, I go off of a list of what I think the image should look like.
 For example, with the image in today’s post, I have in my notes “laptop, coffee mug with coffee, pink donut on a plate, white bedsheets background”.
 I do this so I don’t waste time figuring out the composition of the image.

 It’s important to me to have variety of photos to choose from to post and get them in on time.
 Since I work a day job, it’s hard to get the right lighting during the week so I have to shoot fast.
 I can only do that if I’m really prepared.